12 December 2018

 “So is that confirmation?” the shareholder asked.
 Yes, said Maxsted.

-The IPCC’s latest report shows the stark difference between 1.5°C and 2°C. Under 2°C, virtually all coral reefs will die, with hundreds of millions of people are destined to live in climate-poverty and 10 million of them unable to live in low-lying countries.
+The IPCC’s latest report shows the stark gap between a 1.5°C and a 2°C world.
+Under 2°C, virtually all coral reefs will die, with hundreds of millions of people are destined to live in climate-poverty and 10 million of them unable to live in low-lying countries.
 Over 37% of the world’s population will suffer extreme heat and fisheries will decline dramatically.

-Yet despite these alarming projections, we are still to see Westpac adopt lending policies that would strive to ensure 1.5°C – and as Maxsted stated, the bank has made “no commentary” about what emission targets should be by 2030.
+Yet despite these alarming projections, we’re yet to see Westpac adopt lending policies that would strive to ensure 1.5°C – and as Maxsted stated, the bank has made “no commentary” about what emission targets should be by 2030.

 Is your bank still backing dirty coal companies?
 Put your bank on notice today!